Develop a close cohesion with all stakeholders of The ImageMaker, Inc.®

 Recruiters reward candidates who demonstrate a decisive attitude, a consistent ability to think clearly, and the ability to compartmentalize and set stress aside.

-Flexibility is an important soft skill, as it demonstrates an ability and willingness to learn new skills, and an openness to new tasks and challenges.
+Flexibility is a key soft skills, as it demonstrates an ability and willingness to learn new skills, and an openness to new tasks and challenges.

 Negotiation and conflict resolution